agileware/civicrm-end-user-guide/docs/common-workflows/deduping-and-merging.md

-You can **Batch Merge All Duplicates** (This will merge **all** duplicates found, not just those displayed on your screen) or **Batch Merge Selected Duplicates** ie those you have selected by ticking the box on the left of the row.
+You can **Batch Merge All Duplicates** (This will merge **all** duplicates found, not just those displayed on your screen) or **Batch Merge Selected Duplicates** i.e. those you have selected by ticking the box on the left of the row.
 These batch merging options are displayed beneath the list of duplicates discovered.
 In the same area you will find **Flip Selected Duplicates**.
 When duplicates are merged Contact 1 is kept and contact 2 is merged then deleted, so sometimes